-We emphasis self-care as prevention and protection and understand the impact that trauma and violence may have on a person and community’s well being.
-This is why we use the phrase “care-defense” verses self-defense.
-We put the community and individual in the lead before sharing our skills and expertise.
+We emphasize self-care as prevention and protection and understand the impact that trauma and violence may have on a person and community’s well being.
+This is why we use the phrase “care-defense” versus self-defense.
+We put the community and individuals in the lead before sharing our skills and expertise.

 Connectedness to community/family